DhanushUNL/Summer-Research/README.md

         $$\text{proportion of coordinates} = \frac{\#\text{ of coordinates in combined data frame}}{\#\text{ of coordinates in lag } i \text{ data frame}}$$

     -   Can draw a graph and pick the lag by using the elbow method.

+## July 16 - July 23

+Previous evaluation method will not be useful.
+So, we suggest Density Based Clustering method (DBSCAN) to detect the locations, radius and other information.

+Mainly, For each scan, I need to summarize the dust information into a data-frame that contains,

+1. Locations (x, y coordinates of the center of the dust spot)
+2. Radius (size of the dust spot, assuming the dust spots are circular)
+3. Dust labels.
+4. Lag ( lag that detected the dust spot)
+5.  actual x coordinate value.
+6.  actual intensity value of the center of the dust spot.

+Task : add all the images to the fo loop you created and proceed.